Inferring Properties of the ISM from Supernova Remnant Size Distributions: Introduction

 \citet{fus84} showed that the SNR data could be replicated with Sedov theory by rejecting a large-scale homogeneous ISM and incorporating a spread of densities in their calculations.
-Studies of this sort naturally led to the question of the relationship between the ISM and the phase of SNR expansion.
 Additionally, the completeness of SNR data became an increasingly important factor in whether or not erroneous assumptions were made regarding free expansion. \citet{brk86, brk87} continued this investigation by recognizing a difficulty in ``proving" SNRs to be in free expansion: SNR diameter distributions are statistically vulnerable to outside influences from ambient density or explosion energy.
 Thus, a supporting expansion law can be obscured by any variation in parameters that randomize the SNR diameters.
 Additionally, via Kolmogorov-Smirnov analyses, the author concluded that neither a free expansion nor Sedov expansion power law could be satisfactorily rejected, based upon a lack of completeness in the SNR data \citep{brk87}.
-As SNR data has become more readily available, due to surveys such as \citet{mag95} for M31 and \citet{lon10} for M33, this problem has been ameliorated and support for a free expansion observation has declined.
+As SNR data has become more readily available, due to surveys such as \citet{Lee14} for M31 and \citet{lon10} for M33, this problem has been somewhat ameliorated and support for a free expansion observation has declined.
 As we will demonstrate shortly, diameter distributions appear to be closer to log-normal in nature, rendering a linear distribution only approximately valid within a certain range.

-A more recent motivation for studying SNR distributions was provided by \citet{bad10}, continued their analysis with a discussion of the SNR size distributions for the SMC and LMC.
+A more recent motivation for studying SNR distributions was provided by \citet{bad10}, whose analysis included a discussion of the SNR size distributions for the SMC and LMC.
 Having gathered 77 multi-wavelength SNRs, the authors argued for an approximately-linear characterization up to a diameter of 60 pc, stating that this behavior is determined by the physics of the SNR interaction with the interstellar medium.
 Their model suggests that SNRs expanding beyond this diameter exit the Sedov phase of expansion to the radiative, quickly fading from detection with a lifetime that depends upon the surrounding ISM density.
 The authors note that a linear size distribution can arise naturally if the distribution of ISM densities follows a power law with an exponent of -1 with a wide range of densities.